drym-org/symex.el/DSL-Docs.rst

 Usage
 -----

 The main entry point to Symex from ELisp is the ``symex-traversal`` form, which can also be used via the definition form, ``symex-deftraversal``.
 Within these forms, traversals may be specified using the Symex language.
-Traversals defined this way may be executed via ``symex-execute-traversal`` and would affect the active Emacs cursor.
+Traversals defined this way may be executed via ``symex-eval`` and would affect the active Emacs cursor.
 Side effects may be attached to traversals, so that an action (which could be any function) may be repeatedly taken as part of traversal execution.
 Some Symex features are implemented this way.

 Language
 --------